btfranklin/coderoller/README.md

 - **Supports multiple file types** including `.py`, `.js`, `.jsx`, `.ts`, `.tsx`, `.swift`, `.go`, `.java`, `.c`, `.cpp`, `.h`, `.hpp`, `.cs`, `.lua`, `.rb`, `.php`, `.pl`, `.html`, `.css`, `.json`, `.toml`, `.md`, `.yaml`, `.yml`, `.conf`, `.ini`, and `.sh`.
 - **Automatically includes README** files if present, placing it at the start of the flattened file.
 - **Excludes hidden files and directories** (those starting with a dot).
+- **Supports flattening directly from Git URLs** even if the repository is not cloned locally.

 ## Installation